AuthGuard/DocsSite/docs/setup.md

 ```

 ### Create Admin Application
-Create a POST request to /apps
+Make a POST request to /apps
 ```json
 {
     "name": "Your application name",